Emotions are powerful. So powerful that they control almost every action you take every day.

 - How intense was the emotion?

 To improve and make use of your emotional awareness, make analyzing emotions a part of your daily routine.
-Practice thinking of emotional experiences logically and planning alternative reactions for the future.
+Practice thinking of emotional experiences logically and planning alternative reactions for the future to gain control.

 Avoid situations that trigger negative emotions.
 If you know that you experience road rage when you’re in a hurry, don’t leave the house late.
 Get out 20 minutes before you need to, and you’re less likely to have an outburst at a red light.
 Similarly, if there’s someone you find annoying, find a way to avoid them.

 Unfortunately, it’s not always possible to avoid one’s triggers.
-And upsetting situations are not always predictable.
-So, it helps to know how to deal with such situations when they arise.
+And upsetting situations are not always predictable and can be out of control.
+So, it helps to know how to deal with such situations when they arise to control them.

 Downplaying your feelings to yourself might work, but not for long.
 It might seem helpful to tell yourself, “It’s not a big deal; stop overreacting.”
 However, suppression invalidates your experience and makes you resentful.

 Allow yourself to experience uncomfortable emotions.
-Don’t worry; letting such emotions in doesn’t mean you’ll be stuck with them forever.
+Don’t worry; letting them in doesn’t mean you’ll be stuck with them forever.
 Feel them without judging yourself for it, then let them go.

 - What am I feeling right now?
 (Label your emotion—nervous, disappointed, sad, etc.)